 Complications do not develop in most cases if PID is diagnosed and treated early.
 Possible complications include one or more of the following:

 - Difficulty becoming pregnant (infertility).
 PID can cause scarring or damage to the Fallopian tubes.
 This can occur whether or not the PID caused symptoms.

 - An increased risk of a pregnancy developing in a Fallopian tube (an ectopic pregnancy) if you become pregnant.
 This is due to damage to the Fallopian tube by the infection.
 If you have had PID and become pregnant, you have about a 1 in 10 risk of an ectopic pregnancy in a pregnancy after an episode of PID.

 - Persistent pain may develop.
 This often includes pain during sex.

 - The risks of developing some complications of pregnancy (such as miscarriage, premature birth and stillbirth) are increased in pregnant women with untreated PID.

-- Reiter's syndrome.
+- Reactive arthritis.
 This is an uncommon cause of arthritis and eye inflammation.
 It is an uncommon complication of PID.
 It is thought to be due to the immune system 'over-reacting' to pelvic infection in some cases.

 - A collection of pus (an abscess) sometimes develops next to the womb (uterus) if the infection is severe.

 You are less likely to develop complications if you begin treatment within 2-3 days of symptoms starting.
 This may be possible if symptoms develop quickly.
 However, some women with PID have mild symptoms, or no symptoms at all.
 The infection may progress for quite some time before it is diagnosed or treated.